Services in Leivonmäki National Park

-Please note that lighting campfires is forbidden also at the campfire places if the forest fire warning or the grass fire warning is in effect.
+Please note that when the forest fire warning or the grass fire warning is in effect, fire lighting is allowed only in the campfire site of Harjujärvi cooking shelter, that has a flue.
 Check the current warnings (en.ilmatieteenlaitos.fi).

 - Surface water, such as water from lakes, rivers and brooks should be boiled before drinking, because the quality of the water varies in different areas.

 - Drinking water from the parks water-system is at each person's own risk.